LukeShortCloud/rootpages/markdown/file_systems.md

 * ro (default) = The directory will be read-only.
 * no_root_squash = Allow remote root users to access the directory and create files owned by root.
 * root_squash (default) = Do not allow remote root users to create files as root.
 Instead, they will be created as an anonymous user (typically "nobody").
-* all_squash = All files are created as the anonymouse user.
+* all_squash = All files are created as the anonymous user.
 * sync = Writes are instantly written to the disk.
 When one process is writing, the other processes wait for it to finish.
 * async (default) = Multiple writes are optimized to run in parallel.
 These writes may be cached in memory.
 * sec = Specify a type of Kerberos authentication to use.